 A bad application installation may corrupt one or more files, causing the .dll errors.

 In addition, malware infection, hardware malfunction, etc. can cause DLL files errors.
-If you also find DLL files are missing or not found, what should you do?
-Here are many possible ways for you to fix DLL errors.
+If you also find an individual DLL file is missing or not found, what should you do?
+Here are many possible ways in this post for you to fix DLL errors.

 How to Fix Missing DLL Files in Windows 7/8/10

 When receiving DLL missing or not found errors, someone will choose to download missing DLL files from a website.
 But here we won't suggest downloading them since DLL files from download sites may be outdated, infected, etc. This post Important Reasons NOT to Download DLL Files tells you more details.